AdobeDocs/events.en/help/skill-exchange/aem/aug2024/headless-spa-editor.md

 * Utilizing the AEM SPA Editor for a streamlined development process
 * Best practices for building, deploying, and managing SPAs in AEM

-Don’t miss this opportunity to gain insights from an expert and elevate your digital strategy with modern SPA techniques in AEM."
+Don't miss this opportunity to gain insights from an expert and elevate your digital strategy with modern SPA techniques in AEM."

 >[!VIDEO](https://video.tv.adobe.com/v/3433168/?learn=on)